FREQUENTLY ASKED QUESTIONS

 Q) What is the number of active Scouts in the Troop?

-We currently have 40 active boy and girls in our Troop, ranging in age from 11-17 and ranging in rank from Scout to Eagle.
-We have three Scout patrols, but we can add one or more patrols as we welcome Webelos into the Troop.
+We currently have 25 active boys in our Troop, ranging in age from 11-17 and ranging in rank from Scout to Eagle.
+We have three Scout patrols, but we can add one or more patrols as we welcome Webelos into the Troop. *Note that at this time we do not have an active girl troop but we are open and prepared to add one if there is interest.

 Q) How many Eagle Scouts have you had?